 Osman Hamdi Bey (1842-1910) was a very interesting character in the Ottoman Empire society in the second half of the 19th century.
 His father was Grand Vizier, the title of the effective head of government of many sovereign states in the Islamic world.
-After that he served as Minister of Interior and was later appointed ambassador to Berlin and Vienna.
-Osman studied law in Istanbul, and in 1860 went to Paris to continue his studies.
-However, meeting the French orientalist painters Jean-Léon Gérôme and Gustave Boulanger derailed his plans.
+After that, he served as Minister of Interior and was later appointed ambassador to Berlin and Vienna.
+Hamdi studied law in Istanbul, and in 1860 went to Paris to continue his studies.
+However, meeting the French Orientalist painters Jean-Léon Gérôme and Gustave Boulanger derailed his plans.
 He began studying painting under their guidance.
 He remained in Paris for nine years where he also studied archeology, visited museums, and participated in cultural and social Parisian life.

 He exhibited three paintings at the 1867 Paris Exposition Universelle.
-Unfortunately all three are lost today, nor do we have any photographs of them.
+Unfortunately, all three are lost today, nor do we have any photographs of them.
 His work gained recognition and he continued his career as an Orientalist painter, even after his return to Istanbul (Constantinople) in 1869.

 Osman Hamdi Bey was, and still is, the only Orientalist to come from the Orient.
-As a result his paintings should be the most credible and authentic of them all.
+As a result, his paintings should be the most credible and authentic of them all.
 In a sense, they are.
 He represents his characters in real locations.
 In Ladies Taking a Walk, we can see the walls of Sultan Ahmet Camii, known as the Blue Mosque, in Istanbul.
 He also respects the fashion of the 1880s, portraying the women dressed in a ferace (an overcoat) typical for Istanbul during that time.
-However, if we look closely and consider that Hamdi Bey exhibited and sold his art mainly in the west, we cannot oversee the fact that the scene strikingly resembles a Parisian walk on the Boulevard, even if his characters are strolling around the hippodrome.
-We can also note the colorful dresses of the ladies, intentionally made to satisfy the desire of western viewers for an oriental color palette.
+However, if we look closely and consider that Hamdi Bey exhibited and sold his art mainly in the West, we cannot oversee the fact that the scene strikingly resembles a Parisian walk on the Boulevard, even if his characters are strolling around the hippodrome.
+We can also note the colorful dresses of the ladies, intentionally made to satisfy the desire of Western viewers for an oriental color palette.

-Beginning in 1880, we notice his works starts having a central personage, more concretely a Muslim, but without the evidence of a certain specific role.
+Beginning in 1880, we notice his works start having a central personage, more concretely a Muslim, but without the evidence of a certain specific role.
 Above is such an example in which he depicts a girl reading the Quran.

 We see how he carefully composed the image to give the viewer as many Islamic elements as possible.
 The girl kneels on a beautiful oriental carpet.
 She reads from what we could suppose is a calligraphed manuscript of the Quran.
 The book is set on a rehal, which is an X-shaped book rest used for holding holy books during recitation.
 The rehal is one object Hamdi used in many of his paintings as an identifier of Islamic culture.
-The Bakhour incense burner is another object Osman strategically placed in front of the girl as a religious object of Muslim culture.
+The Bakhour incense burner is another object Hamdi strategically placed in front of the girl as a religious object of Muslim culture.
 Last but not least, the tiles on the wall, displayed in a beautiful regular geometric pattern representative of Islamic architecture, are sure to capture attention through their amazing color.
 The Mashrabiya, an Islamic lattice fence on the left, captivates through its intricate pattern.

 Pera Museum in Istanbul holds two of the most famous of Osman Hamdi Bey’s works.
 Two Musician Girls illustrates young women playing the tambourine and a tambur (lute), traditional Ottoman instruments.
 They are in a corner room of the Yeşil Camii, (Green Mosque or Mosque of Mehmed I) in Bursa.
-Osman repeated here the same Islamic identifiers: the rugs, the beautifully painted tiles, wooden workmanship, and the richly decorated interiors.
+Hamdi repeated here the same Islamic identifiers: the rugs, the beautifully painted tiles, the wooden workmanship, and the richly decorated interiors.
 What must be emphasized here is his approach to female identity.
 Unlike Jean-Léon Gérôme’s Pool in a Harem, Hamdi Bey never put emphasis on sexuality.
 The women in his paintings are always depicted in very decent, mundane situations.
 They appear fully clothed, playing an instrument, reading, or arranging flowers.
-This reflects the ideal of female beauty in the Islamic culture and women’s role in society.
+This reflects the ideal of female beauty in Islamic culture and women’s role in society.